openstack/manila/HACKING.rst

 Manila Specific Commandments
 ----------------------------

+- [M310] Check for improper use of logging format arguments.
 - [M312] Use assertIsNone(...) instead of assertEqual(None, ...).
 - [M313] Use assertTrue(...) rather than assertEqual(True, ...).
 - [M319] Validate that debug level logs are not translated.